olmstedian/Tilebreakers/README.md

 ## 🎮 Gameplay Overview

-- **Swipe tiles** to move them up to their number value in any direction.
+- **Click tiles** to select and move them up to their number value in any direction.
-- **Swipe distance** is calculated based on the grid's cell size, ensuring precise movement.
 - **Merge same-colored tiles** to add their numbers together.
 - **Split** tiles when the value exceeds 12 into random tiles that total the original.
 - **Special tiles** spawn from splits and trigger game-changing abilities.